Non-Melanoma Skin Cancers: The Basics

 Screening

 The best way to screen for skin cancer is with a full skin check.
-During routine physicals, your skin may be checked.
-It is also important to check your own skin.
-You will notice any changes early if you do your own checks.
+Your skin may be checked during routine physicals, but it is also important to check your own skin.
+You will likely notice changes earlier if you do your own checks.

-Moles that cause concern are those that present with the “ABCDE” traits.
+Moles that cause concern are those that have “ABCDE” traits.

 - Asymmetry: one side of the mole is not the same as the other.